1971 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 San Francisco focused exclusively on proof production in 1971, creating specially struck nickels for collectors rather than circulation.
 These pieces were made using polished dies and planchets, resulting in coins with mirror-like fields and frosted design elements that distinguish them from regular strikes.

 Most 1971-S proof nickels grade between PR65 and PR67 when found in undisturbed proof sets.
-Standard proof examples at PR65 typically sell for 50 cents to $1 at professional grading services, reflecting their widespread availability.
-Higher-grade pieces command more attention, though values remain affordable for most collectors.
+Standard proof examples at PR65 typically sell for 50 cents to $1, reflecting their widespread availability.
+According to CoinWeek’s research, PCGS has certified just one example at the all-time top grade of PR70, while NGC has yet to certify a single PR70 — making that level an extreme rarity.

 The PR66 level represents a common grade for well-preserved examples, with auction records showing specimens reaching $92.
 While not commanding the premiums of the rarest varieties, these proofs offer collectors an accessible way to own a San Francisco product from this transitional year in nickel production.